Michael Madigan case a study of how Illinois’ cozy politics morphs into alleged crime

 At the center of the sprawling probe is McClain, a former House lawmaker from Quincy who served with Madigan in the 1970s and 1980s and then became a contract lobbyist for ComEd and many other top-shelf clients.
 The Tribune first reported the feds raided his house in Quincy in May 2019.

-Before the November 2018 election, McClain pulled their names from a “Magic Excel sheet” filled with political pals and urge them to give to a “secret” project for House Democrats and “HIMSELF,” an affectionate Irish term he used to identify the speaker.
+Before the November 2018 election, McClain pulled their names from a “magic Excel sheet” filled with political pals and urged them to give to a “secret” project for House Democrats and “HIMSELF,” an affectionate Irish term he used to identify the speaker.
 That election gave the speaker his all-time biggest Democratic majority, a 74-44 political edge over Republicans.

 McClain also created a firestorm when he rounded up current and former ComEd lobbyists to send more than $30,000 in checks to Kevin Quinn, a onetime Madigan worker ousted over his own sexual harassment allegations in 2018.